f1nniboy/dots/hosts/README.md

   ```

 ## 4. Copy SOPS public key
-- Copy generated SOPS public key for the device to `.sops.yaml` (on a host that already has NixOS installed)
+- Copy generated SOPS public key for the host to `.sops.yaml`
+  - on a host that already has NixOS installed
 - Run `just sops-update`
-- Push to repo
-- Pull new changes from repo on new host
+- Push to repo & pull new changes on new host

 ## 5. Generate hardware config
 - Generate hardware config using `nixos-generate-config --dir <...>`